 This longer period would them increase the profits and help bring the country out of the depression.

-The Senate in December 1941 made the amendment to when Thanksgiving should be observed.
+The Senate in December 1941 amended when Thanksgiving should be observed.

 However, some states several years after this continued to celebrate Thanksgiving on the last and not the fourth Thursday.